To download these samples from BlackBerry GitHub, you must visit the repository

 This sample demonstrates how to add blocks to the screen and move them using touch, accelerometer, and orientation change handling.

 This sample demonstrates how to set up BlackBerry Platform Services (BPS), Screen, and EGL to display a 3-D rotating cube.

 This game demonstrates rendering 2-D graphics, rendering text, integrating with Scoreloop, playing sound effects, using Box2D, and more!

-Take a look at these examples to learn more about the native SDK.
+Take a look at these examples to learn more about the APIs.

-Learn about a number of common techniques that you can use in your own applications such as screen events, navigator events, data updates, and scene rendering.
+Learn about common techniques that you can use in your own applications such as screen events, navigator events, data updates, and scene rendering.

-Communicate from one thread to another by sending events through channels.
+Communicate between threads by sending events through channels.

 Retrieve the proxy information of the device that was set by the user.

 Retrieve the network status of the device.

 Retrieve accelerometer data, such as the azimuth, pitch, and roll of the device in G forces.